xJustinW/Active-Directory-Demo/README.md

-# Active Directory Setup and Demonstration
+# Windows Server + Active Directory Installation
 I will be demonstrating the setup for both Windows Server 2022 in a virtual box manager and Active Directory.